peranakanfrancis/wp-trekkingtopnepal/_posts/2019-03-31-nepal-travel-checklists.md

 Nepal typically has four seasons i.e <strong>Spring, Monsoon Autumn, and Winter. </strong>

-During Spring season (March, April, May) the days tend to be warmer slightly, which makes your body temperature decent while you are walking all the way up.
+During Spring season (March, April, May) the days tend to be slightly warmer, which makes your body temperature decent while you are walking all the way up.
 The nights are a bit colder than days.
 It is considered as the second-best season for trekking in Nepal.

 Monsoon season generally covers the months of June, July, and August.
 During this time, the days are sunny and quiet longer.
 There is a frequent chance of raining.
 There is a balance between days and nights.